frankie-2nfro-com/football_match_outcome_prediction/README.md

 ### Hypothesis Testing
 After EDA, a data analysis report with data assumption will be produced.
 And there are some hypothesis testings to prove the assumptions.
 One of the test is as follows:

-I guess the data to represent the team recent performance should be able to predict the result:
+I guess the data to represent the team recent performance should help to improve the prediction

-Recent performance Definition: (e.g. goal diffence for latest 3 games)
+Recent performance Definition: (e.g. goal diffence for latest 6 games)

 Hypothesis Testing:

-H0: Team which latest 3 games with better goal difference wins the game
+H0: HOME TEAM IF RECENT PERFORMANCE NOT WORSE THAN AWAY TEAM, WIN RATE WILL >= 60%

-H1: Team which latest 3 games with better goal difference cannot win the game
+H1: HOME TEAM IF RECENT PERFORMANCE NOT WORSE THAN AWAY TEAM, WIN RATE WILL < 60%

-Significance level: 5% (quite hard)
+Significance level: 5%